 As a City of Calgary contractor, you must take measures to prevent pollution of air, land and waterways, including the stormwater system.
 If a spill occurs, you need to contact the appropriate regulatory agencies.

 Reporting a spill or release is a requirement under the Alberta Environmental Protection and Enhancement Act.
 A substance release that exceeds legislated thresholds and/or has caused, is causing, or may cause an adverse effect on the environment must be reported to Alberta Environment.
 An adverse effect is defined as "impairment of or damage to the environment, human health or safety or property."

 Release reporting is a requirement of The City of Calgary Sewer Service Bylaw, The City's Environmental Policy and The City of Calgary Substance Release Reporting Procedure.

-You are also responsible for properly disposing of cleanup materials in accordance with federal, provincial and municipal requirements.
+You are also responsible for taking remedial action and properly disposing cleanup materials in accordance with federal, provincial and municipal requirements.
 For more information about contractor responsibilities, please view our Contractor Environmental Responsibilities Package (CERP).

 Examples of hazardous materials

 Here are some examples of hazardous materials that may cause an adverse effect on humans and the environment.